 Used to study transcriptional responses and RNA half-life measurements after cell perturbations.

 To overcome the above difficulties, we developed a Click Chemistry Innovative nascent transcript capture and library construction kit for the reaction.
-The kit uses 5-Ethynyluracil (EU) The newly generated RNA in living cells is labeled, and then the newly generated RNA is labeled with biotin through a click chemistry reaction, and then the newly generated RNA is specifically captured by streptavidin magnetic beads, and finally the library is constructed for the newly generated RNA.
-Combined with the experimental time design, the newly generated RNA can be quantitatively analyzed, and the RNA transcription level and degradation issues can be studied at the same time.
+5-Ethynyluracil (EU) Nascent RNA in living cells is labeled with biotin through a click chemistry reaction.
+The nascent RNA is then specifically captured using streptavidin magnetic beads, and a library is constructed.
+Combined with experimental timelines, this allows for quantitative analysis of newly generated RNA and the study of RNA transcription levels and degradation.

 For product details, please click: Nascent Transcript Kit